ansys/scade-design-rules/doc/source/rules/structure/maximum_operators_per_package.rst

 Verification
 ------------
 This rule checks each package in the model.
-For each one, it counts the number of operators and fails if the count exceeds the authorized maximum.
+It retrieves the :ref:`Number of operators per package <MetricNumberOfOperatorsPerPackage>` metric associated to each package, and fails if the count exceeds the authorized maximum.

 Resolution